 Low-FODMAP guacamole is a gut-friendly twist on traditional Mexican guacamole, perfect for sensitive tummies.
-This super healthy, vegan, onion-free guac comes together in just 5 minutes.
+This super-healthy, vegan, onion-free guac comes together in just 5 minutes.

 Jump to: